SSWConsulting/SSW.Rules.Content/rules/booking-cancellations/rule.md

 The reaction from Developer X should be:

-“OK, I will call my Account Manager and make sure future bookings are cancelled until further notice.
-Is there anything else I can work on so you get the best value out of the rest of my day today?”
+“OK, I will call my Account Manager and make sure *future* bookings are cancelled until further notice.
+For today, is there anything else I can work on so you get the best value out of the rest of my day?”

-Same-day cancellations are possible but are exceptions  – If there is nothing more you can work on, refer the client to your Account Manager.
+Note: Same-day cancellations still incur that days costs.
+If there is nothing more you can work on and the client is unhappy, refer the client to your Account Manager.